 If you're planning on staying in Paris over new years then as always the advice is to book well in advance and to be prepared to pay a premium for the privilege - click here for the best Paris hotel deals.

 Paris is of course a fine diner's paradise so finding somewhere for your new year's eve dinner is more an embarrasment of riches than a dilemma.

 If you're looking for something truly out if the ordinary then check out Bistro Parisien, located on the banks of the Seine and very close to the Eiffel Tower, They even offer a new year dining option that includes an hour long river cruise.

 If you like a historic venue, something to really add an authentic atmosphere to your night, then we can recommend Nos Ancêtres les Gaulois, a famous medieval eatery in Ile Saint-Louis.

 Top vegan choice goes to Vegebowl, although for such a big city the options for us herbivores are quite limited, so catering for yourself is always an option.
-One good tip for city skyline and fireworks views is Ciel, which offers great views from the 56th floor of the Tour Montparnasse.
+Another good tip for a restaurant with city skyline and fireworks views is Ciel, which offers great views from the 56th floor of the Tour Montparnasse.
 See the full, vast, range of Paris Restaurants here.